mehulamish/Heart-Failure-Prediction-ML/README.md

-# README for Heart Failure Prediction Using Machine Learning
+# Heart Failure Prediction Using Machine Learning
+Predicting heart failure events using a variety of machine learning models and neural networks.
 ## Project Overview

 This project focuses on predicting heart failure events using a variety of machine learning models and neural networks.
 The dataset used includes clinical records of heart failure patients.
 The overall goal is to build models that effectively predict whether a patient is at risk of death based on various health indicators.